Dot Net Framework Blazor

 C—-controller [input control]

-• Depends on how good Web Assembly is.
+• It depends on how good the Web Assembly is.
 If accessing a DOM or other API (panel, local storage, etc.) is much slower than accessing JavaScript, there may be a problem.

 • Having the same language and framework on both sides, client and server, is significant.

 Angular also relies heavily on third-party libraries, and your app will add many other dependencies.
-They change rapidly, go into new pop, others become old, usually poorly supported.
+They change rapidly, go into new pop, and others become old, and usually remain poorly supported.

 Summary